hpatro/valkey-durability-spec/README.md

 1. Requires building synchronous replication or quorum based replication system.
 2. More overlap of asynchronous replication and synchronous replication system.

+#### Main thread vs Background thread

+### Main Thread

+- Logging and replication are handled directly within Valkey’s primary event loop.
+- Commands, log appends, and replication I/O share the same execution path and scheduling.
+- Log ordering is inherently aligned with command execution order.
+- Simplifies correctness and state management since all actions occur on a single thread.
+- Replication acknowledgment and client blocking are managed within the same loop cycle.
+- Suitable for environments where predictability and deterministic command sequencing are more important than full CPU utilization.

+### Dedicated Logging Thread

+- The main thread executes commands and enqueues log entries for a background replication/logging thread.
+- The logging thread manages replication, quorum acknowledgment, and commit advancement asynchronously.
+- Communication between the main thread and logging thread occurs via a bounded, ordered queue.
+- Avoids stalling issues with long running command execution/LUA script execution
+- Requires coordination between main thread and logging thread about offset progress.
+- Could extend the io threads framework used primarily for networking.

 Open Questions:

+1. Should we start with same thread for end-to-end operation for P0 and then move to further improvements?
-1. Should we consider an approach for initial release to allow the logging component to be available as in-memory instead of maintaining it on disk?
-This mechanism would allow higher throughput.
-Need to ponder about the risks/recovery time.
+1. Should we consider an approach for initial release to allow the logging component to be available as in-memory instead of fsync it on disk?
+This mechanism would allow higher throughput and lower latency.
+Need to ponder about the risks/recovery time on node failure to perform a full synchronization.

+### Log File Format

 ## Workflows